oxygene76/medasdigital/readme.md

 RPC
 https://rpc.medas-digital.io:26657

-We cuurently have 5 own Validators running in 3 different datacenters
+We cuurently have 5 own Validators running in 3 different datacenters.
+Our Blockchain explorer based on BigDipper is broken since migration to v.50.
+We will deploy fresh one soon.

 Uranus
 Neptun